-Fig.2.10.
-Classification of teaching methods (Source: https://zattyblog.wordpress.com/2017/10/01/week-1-online-discussion-differentiare-the-terms-of-instruction-teaching-and-technology/)
+$Fig. 2.10. \quad Classification \quad of \quad teaching \quad methods \quad (Source: \\ \underline{https://zattyblog.wordpress.com/2017/10/01/week-1-online-discussion-differentiare-the-terms-of-instruction-teaching-and-technology/)$

 The emphasis of an activity is shifted from the teacher to the students using student-centered learning practices.
 Because they encourage motivation and incentives to learn, they are highly relevant to postsecondary and professional education.
 These methods highlight the interests, skills, and learning preferences of the pupils.
 In teacher-centered methods, the teacher is the primary authority figure, while in student-centered methods, the teacher serves as a guide or facilitator.
 Teacher-centered methods prioritize content delivery and mastery, while student-centered methods focus on the development of critical thinking skills and independent learning.
-Teacher-centered classrooms tend to be more structured and teacher-directed, whereas student-centered methods is often based on standardized tests and quizzes, while student-centered methods employ a variety of assessment strategies to evaluate different aspects of student learning.
+Teacher-centered classrooms tend to be more structured and teacher-directed, whereas student-centered classrooms are more interactive and collaborative.
+Assessment in teacher-centered methods is often based on standardized tests and quizzes, while student-centered methods employ a variety of assessment strategies to evaluate different aspects of student learning.